What Does Espresso Taste Like? Guide To The Flavor

 That being said, some people think espresso tastes better than coffee.
 And some people think coffee tastes better than espresso.
 It just comes down to what you prefer.

-What Are Some Common Flavors In Espresso?
+What are Some Common Flavors in Espresso?

 what-does-espresso-taste-like